Smart Labs Now Logo

 Chlamydia and gonorrhea are two of the most common sexually transmitted infections (STIs) globally, and timely detection is key to preventing their spread and complications.
 In its 2022 report, the CDC stated that Chlamydia was the most widespread STD in the US, with 1,649,716 confirmed cases.
 That year, Gonorrhea took second place, with 648,056 reported patients.

-Urine tests, widely used to detect these infections, are popular due to their noninvasive nature.
+Urine tests, widely used to detect these infections (along with drug screenings), are popular due to their noninvasive nature.

 This article provides an in-depth look into the effectiveness, limitations, and processes involved in urine tests for chlamydia and gonorrhea, helping potential test-takers in Portland, OR, and elsewhere make informed decisions.